ExtendRealityLtd/Tilia.CameraRigs.TrackedAlias.Unity/Documentation/HowToGuides/AddingATrackedAlias/README.md

 ### Step 2

-Select the `TrackedAlias` GameObject in the Unity Hierarchy window then increase the `CameraRigs -> Elements -> Size` property by `2` on the `Tracked Alias Facade` component.
+Select the `CameraRigs.TrackedAlias` GameObject in the Unity Hierarchy window then increase the `CameraRigs -> Elements -> Size` property by `2` on the `Tracked Alias Facade` component.

 > The size property will be `0` by default so change it to `2`.